-More generally, Sir Alan stressed that Leeds is an international university in a city that looks outwards; and that our determination to attract and welcome talent from across Europe and around the world is undiminished.
+Leeds is an international university, and we continue to attract and welcome students and staff from across Europe and around the world.

-Postgraduate researchers already studying at Leeds will receive confirmation direct from their funders but we understand these students will continue on their current funding basis for the duration of their study programme.
+Postgraduate researchers already studying at Leeds will also receive confirmation direct from their funders.

 We expect financial arrangements for future non-UK EU postgraduate researchers to be confirmed by each funding organisation when financial packages are publicised.